Hyundai Santa Cruz

-The Hyundai Santa Cruz is a four-door compact pickup truck produced by Hyundai.
-Released in 2021 for the 2022 model year, the Santa Cruz is the first 4-door pickup truck sold by Hyundai in the North American market.
-The vehicle is based on the Tucson crossover SUV, and uses a unibody chassis design as opposed to the ladder frame used by most pickup trucks.
-Industry analysts expected the Santa Cruz to attract car or crossover buyers instead of people who have owned a larger, traditional pickup truck.
+The Hyundai Santa Cruz is a four-door compact pickup truck manufactured and marketed by Hyundai.
+Released in 2021 for the 2022 model year, the Santa Cruz is the first four-door pickup truck sold by Hyundai in the North American market.
+The vehicle is based on the Tucson crossover SUV, and uses a unibody chassis design.

+Industry analysts expected the Santa Cruz to attract car or crossover SUV buyers instead of people who have owned a larger, traditional pickup truck.

 Overview

-The vehicle was previewed by a concept pickup truck that was showcased at the 2015 North American International Auto Show with the same name.
+The Santa Cruz was previewed by a concept pickup truck at the 2015 North American International Auto Show with the same name.

-The production model was revealed in April 2021 for the North American market.
-Marketed as a "Sport Adventure Vehicle", it is closely related to the fourth-generation Tucson, sharing the same project code, production site, and dashboard design.
+The production model debuted in April 2021 for the North American market.
+Marketed as a "Sport Adventure Vehicle", it is closely related to the fourth-generation Tucson, sharing the same project code (NX4, with additional 'a' to denote American production and 'OB' suffix, meaning 'open bed'), production site, and dashboard design.
 It also features a similar styling introduced on the fourth-generation Tucson, with its front end dominated by the grille with integrated daytime running lights.

 The Santa Cruz uses a front-wheel-drive configuration as the base model, with an available upgrade to the HTRAC all-wheel-drive system.
 The HTRAC system allows for the rear wheels to receive up to 50 percent of the drive power via a lockable clutched center differential.
 It is equipped with strut suspension for the front wheels and a multi-link independent suspension in the rear.
 The rear suspension is equipped with self-leveling shock absorbers to keep the truck level even when there is weight on the bed or a trailer on the hitch.

+2025 facelift

+The facelifted Santa Cruz was revealed on 27 March 2024.
+Changes include new headlights with redesigned LED daytime running lights, a new front fascia, a new grille, new exterior colors, new alloy wheel designs, a new curved panoramic screen with two 12.3-inch displays, the inclusion of physical controls for the HVAC and infotainment shortcuts, a new steering wheel, new air-con vents, updated features for safety and technology, and the XRT version received a few visual changes.

+Powertrain

-The vehicle is available with the standard 2.5-liter 4-cylinder direct injection gasoline engine that produces 191 hp and 181 lbft of torque (U.S. only).
+The Santa Cruz is available with the standard 2.5-liter 4-cylinder direct injection gasoline engine that produces 191 hp and 181 lbft of torque (U.S. only).
 A turbocharged 2.5-liter engine that produces 281 hp and 311 lbft of torque is available as an option (standard in Canada).
-The base engine is paired with an eight-speed automatic transmission, while the turbocharged engine gets an eight-speed dual-clutch automatic with paddle shifters.
+The base engine is paired with an 8-speed automatic transmission, while the turbocharged engine is paired with an eight-speed dual-clutch automatic with paddle shifters.
+For the 2026 model year, the turbocharged engine became paired with an 8-speed automatic transmission replaced the dual-clutch automatic.

+Safety

+The 2022 Santa Cruz was awarded "Top Safety Pick" by IIHS.